 Government Companies in India

-India is enrolled as a developing country, with a mixed economic system in regard to the trade.
+India is enrolled as a developing country, with a mixed economic system in regard to trade.
 This means that the big enterprises in India are both owned by the Private Company as well as still by the Government Companies.
 While the Government remains predominantly engaged in the crucial sectors, like the petrol or mines, the private companies remain engaged in developmental sectors as well.

 There is a huge list of Government Companies in India.
 Few of them are listed below: